BirdsCanada/NatureCounts-Mobile-API/NatureCounts-Mobile-API.md

 ### Species EBIRD Limits ###

-Returns a list of limts for species in an EBIRD checklist:
+Returns a list of limits for species in an EBIRD checklist:

-> /api/mobile/speciesEbirdLimits?token=asdfasdf&lang=EN&checlistId=CL23742
+> /api/mobile/speciesEbirdLimits?token=asdfasdf&lang=EN&checklistId=CL23742